 These are the C++ projects that I'm currently working on.
-At this time, the documentation serves as an early preview of the projects I'm working on, which I eventually intend to post on GitHub as open source (once I've decided which license to use, and I'm sufficiently satisfied with the basic overall production-readiness of my libraries).
+At this time, the documentation serves as an early preview of the projects I'm working on, which I eventually intend to post on GitHub or Codeberg as open source (once I've decided which repository and license to use, and I'm sufficiently satisfied with the basic overall production-readiness of my libraries).

 A specialized C++ class that stores an internet hostname with fully transparent and seamlessly-interchangeable support for UTF-8 and Punycode ("xn--" prefixed) hostnames that are internationalized internet domain names.
 The rhostname class can also use and produce hostnames in DNS RR format, which is a binary packet-level format that's used by DNS resolvers, DNS daemons, and DNS packet analysis software.